digris/doc-openbroadcast-platform/source/application/upload/index.rst

         Below are listed the previous upload sessions.

 #.
-Confirm that you agree to the 'Terms & Conditions' and that you have read our 'documentation'.
+Confirm that you agree to the 'Terms & Conditions' and that you have read the 'documentation'.
 Then click on 'AGREE & CONTINUE'.

     .. figure:: img/upload_003.png